 Dangerous Goods Inspector Theory

-- Learn how goods should be packed, marked and shipped safely
+- Master how dangerous goods should be packed, marked and shipped safely

 This course provides newly appointed Dangerous Goods Inspectors with the theoretical knowledge needed to fulfil their regulatory role.